oracle-livelabs/apex/event-mangement/4-ui-apex-assistant/4-ui-apex-assistant.md

         - Clear Cache: **5**

-        Click **OK**.
+        Click **OK** to close the dialog.

     >Note: Page number may vary depending on your application.
-Select the forms page to edit the events.
+Select the form page to edit the events.

     !["Click App Builder"](images/title-link.png "")

-18. Click **Save and Run** and view the changes.
+18. Click **Save and Run** to view the changes.

     !["Click App Builder"](images/save-run3.png "")